syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-Azure-Functions-v1.md

 ![Output image document](Azure_Images/Functions_v1/Output-WordtoImage.png)

-## Steps to post the request to Azure Functions:
+## Steps to post the request to Azure Functions

 Step 1: Create a console application to request the Azure Functions API.